Le Marais, Paris – A neighbourhood to discover on foot

 Candelaria is a small and cosy Mexican ‘taqueria.’
 The food is so good that it gets very crowded and feels like a college party.
 In the back, you’ll see a door which takes you to a wonderful hype cocktail bar…who would’ve imagined!
 It’s always a surprise for first-timers.

 Le Mary Celeste is a busy bar and restaurant.
 It has a big hexagonal bar in the middle where most of the action happens.
 You’ll observe the art of cocktail making, the preparation of cold dishes and the opening of oysters.
 The vibe is friendly, vibrant, international, and with a decor inspired by the sea.
 The food is creative with colour and spices.

 Pedestrian rue des Barres

 Clasico Argentino is an Argentinian eatery with great empanadas and ice cream.
 You may eat on-site or takeaway.
-My favourite are the meat empanadas and the ‘dulce de leche’ ice cream.
+My favourites are the meat empanadas and the ‘dulce de leche’ ice cream.
 It has two locations in Le Marais; Place des Voges and rue Saintonge.

 Café la Perle is a great address in Le Marais for people-watch.
 It offers a first-row seat in this fashionable hipster part of town.
-It is open from breakfast till late night drinks.
+It is open from breakfast until late night drinks.
 The vibe is cool, friendly, casual and diverse.

 Café Charlot is a retro decorated café/restaurant, located on rue de Bretagne, across the street from Marché des Enfants Rouges.
 Many Parisians from the area go for coffee, a glass of wine or brunch.
 It has a busy terrace, perfect to sit down, relax and watch the world go by.
 Sunday brunch is quite popular.